woedy/zamio_backend/backend_checklist.md

 # Backend Checklist

+See also: [TestPlanOrder.md](../TestPlanOrder.md) for the cross-repo visual test flow and backend acceptance checks.

 This checklist tracks the core backend features across modules.
 We’ll mark items [x] as we implement/verify them.
 Keep this file updated as work progresses.

 ## 1) users (Authentication & Core Profiles)